Chair, Governing Board of the CIRM (Independent Citizens Oversight Committee)

 Thomas also has a broad knowledge of governmental agencies, having served for seven years each as either member or vice president of the City of Los Angeles Board of Harbor Commissioners and as a member of the Governing Board for the Alameda Corridor Transportation Authority.
 In that latter role, he developed a plan to finance the $2.4 billion expansion of the Corridor rail lines from the Ports of Los Angeles and Long Beach to downtown Los Angeles.
 Through this government work and his many years in public finance, he has served at various times as underwriter, financial advisor and issuer of a wide range of tax-exempt and taxable bonds.

 Thomas has worked closely with political officials at the federal, state and local level on a variety of projects for over 25 years.
 He was the chief government liaison to the Governor and State legislature for the Official Committee of Unsecured Creditors in the PG&E bankruptcy, for whom Saybrook acted as financial advisor in their Chapter 11 proceedings.
-He has structured a number of public/private partnerships, including the financing for the Nokia Theater in Hollywood, home to the Academy Awards.
+He has structured a number of public/private partnerships, including the financing for the Dolby (formerly Kodak) Theatre in Hollywood, home to the Academy Awards.

 Thomas has a long-standing commitment to patient advocacy.
 He spent more than 15 years on the Board of the Crippled Children’s Society of Southern California and served as chair for four years.
 The organization, now called AbilityFirst, assists children with spinal cord injuries and mental disabilities that could be targets of stem cell therapies.
-Thomas currently serves as a member of the AbilityFirst Board.
+Thomas is an Honorary member of the AbilityFirst Board.